YuWei-CH/Byte-Pi-Cluster/README.md

-# Byte Pi Cluster
+# Byte Pi Cluster(2.0)

 ## Overview

-The Byte Pi Cluster is a Raspberry Pi-based mini cluster designed for distributed computing and educational purposes.
+The Byte Pi Cluster(2.0) is a Raspberry Pi-based mini cluster designed for AI computing and educational purposes.
 This project aims to provide a platform for learning about clustering, distributed systems, and high-performance computing using low-cost, readily available hardware.

  **Figures:**